braziljs/eloquente-javascript/10_modules.md

 would you create?
 Which module would depend on which other module, and what would their interfaces look like?

-Which pieces are likely to be available pre-written on NPM?
-Would you prefer to use an NPM package or to write them yourself?
+Which pieces are likely to be available prewritten on NPM?
+Would you prefer to use an NPM package or write them yourself?

 {{hint